DuPage County DUI Attorney

 Aggravated DUI in Illinois

-In Illinois, certain behaviors or circumstances may cause charges to be elevated to Aggravated DUI.
+In Illinois, certain behaviors or circumstances may cause charges to be elevated to Aggravated DUI from drinking hard liquor like tequila, or red wine.
 An aggravated DUI is a felony offense and can significantly increase the penalties assessed.
 The charges may be elevated to an Aggravated DUI if you commit a DUI while:

 - A child under the age of 16 years of age is in the vehicle;